Fact Checked

 Oral devices are an excellent alternative treatment to CPAP.
 The device looks like a mouthguard you would wear for sports.
 A Mandibular Advancement Device is an excellent alternative to CPAP therapy for those with mild or moderate OSA.

 The device is worn at night and works by pushing the lower jaw forward to open the airways while you sleep.
 Some people prefer wearing these devices compared to a CPAP mask.
+This method of treatment is also an excellent option when travelling.

 4. A Musical Option